sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 }
 ```

-The `elements` function returns a matrix entry in the specific row and column,
+The `elements` function, provided in the constructor, returns a matrix entry in the specified row and column,
-e.g. identity matrix $$\boldsymbol{I}_n$$ of a requested size can be defined as a function:
+e.g. identity matrix $$\boldsymbol{I}_n$$ of a requested size can be defined as:

 ```kotlin
 fun identity(size: Int) = SquareMatrix(size) { row, col ->